 Planning a trip to Boston soon?
 In this post, I share my recommendations on what to do in Boston!

 Boston has been at the top of travel bucket list for awhile now.
-When my husband Hector and I were deciding where to take a long weekend trip, Boston was one city that we both could agree upon.
+When I was deciding where to take a long weekend trip, Boston was one city that was at the top of my bucket list.
 I am a city girl at heart and I love exploring new cities as much as I can.

 I wanted to share with you some of our favorite things to do in Boston.
 Whether you are a historic buff, craft beer enthusiast, art lover or sports fan, Boston has something for everyone!